sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/migrate.md

 While this process will migrate your user data, the new Docker Compose deployment will need to  regenerate all the other ephemeral data:

-* repositories will need to be re-cloned
+* Repositories are re-cloned
-* search indexes will need to be recreated
+* Search indexes are recreated

-* etc.
+This ephemeral data may take awhile to regenerate if you have a lot of repositories.

 ## Migration guide